 Plugins cannot be updated or installed within the WordPress admin dashboard.

-Follow the recommendations to evaluate and test a third-party plugin when updating a plugin:
+When updating a plugin, follow the recommendations to evaluate and test a third-party plugin:

 - Use PHPCS to scan the updated plugin’s code locally.

 - Commit the updated plugin’s code to the deploying branch of a non-production environment.
 Test the updated version of the plugin thoroughly before merging to the deploy branch of a production environment to ensure the stability of the production site’s performance and security.